simonmichael/hledger/hledger/hledger.m4.md

 - collect all field assignments at top level and in matched `if` blocks.
   When there are multiple assignments for a field, keep only the last one.
-- compute a value for each hledger field - either the one that was assigned to it (and interpolate the %CSVFIELDNAME references), or a default
+- compute a value for each hledger field - either the one that was assigned to it (and interpolate the %CSVFIELD references), or a default
 - generate a synthetic hledger transaction from these values.

 This is all part of the CSV reader, one of several readers hledger can